casouri/collab-mode/docs/EDITOR_REQUEST_FLOWS.md

 3. For each active remote, creates a ConnectionStateEntry with:
    - `hostId`: The remote server's ID
    - `state`: Current connection state (Connected/Connecting/Disconnected/Fatal)
-4. Server collects all signaling addresses where it's currently accepting connections from `self.accepting` HashMap
+4. Server collects all signaling addresses where it's currently accepting connections from `self.active_signaling` HashMap (only those with `Bound` state)
+5. For each accepting signaling address, creates AcceptingEntry with:
+   - `addr`: The signaling server address
+   - `mode`: The accept mode for this address (`All` or `TrustedOnly`)
-5. Server iterates through all local documents in `self.docs`:
+6. Server iterates through all local documents in `self.docs`:
    - Creates LiveDocEntry for each document with:
      - `file`: EditorFileDesc for the document
      - `subscribers`: List of remote servers subscribed to this document
      - `filename`: Human-readable name of the document
      - `meta`: Document metadata
      - `seq`: Current sequence number from the engine
-6. Server iterates through all remote documents in `self.remote_docs`:
+7. Server iterates through all remote documents in `self.remote_docs`:
    - Creates ConnectedDocEntry for each remote document with:
      - `file`: EditorFileDesc for the document
      - `filename`: Human-readable name of the document
      - `meta`: Document metadata
-7. Server collects all declared projects from configuration
+8. Server collects all declared projects from configuration
-8. Returns ConnectionStateResp with:
+9. Returns ConnectionStateResp with:
    - `connections`: Array of connection entries for active remote connections
-   - `accepting`: Array of signaling addresses where the server is accepting incoming connections
+   - `accepting`: Array of accepting entries with address and mode
    - `live`: Array of locally hosted documents that may have subscribers
    - `connected`: Array of remote documents this server has opened
    - `projects`: Array of declared projects with their names and absolute paths
+   - `trustedHosts`: Map of trusted host IDs to their certificate hashes
+   - `permission`: Map of host IDs to their permission settings
+   - `certHash`: This server's own certificate hash

 **State values**
 - `Connected`: Connection established and active
+- `ConnectingStage1`: Sent connect message to remote, waiting for response
+- `ConnectingStage2`: Received connect message from remote, establishing connection
-- `Connecting`: Currently attempting to connect or reconnect
+- `Pending`: Waiting for signaling server connection before attempting to connect
-- `Disconnected`: Connection lost, attempting to reconnect
+- `Disconnected`: Connection was established but broke, will auto-reconnect
-- `Fatal`: Connection permanently failed, not attempting reconnect
+- `FailedToConnect`: Connection was never established, won't auto-reconnect

+**Accept mode values**
+- `All`: Accept connections from any host
+- `TrustedOnly`: Accept only connections from hosts in trusted_hosts

 ### Send info